10 Steps to Prevent and Manage

 The meso-zeaxanthin, in combination with lutein and zeaxanthin, help to rebuild the protective pigment layer of the macula, which not only decreases risk for AMD, but enhances night driving, contrast sensitivity and visual performance.
 (As an additional benefit, these three carotenoids are also good for brain health and have been proven to increase cognitive health.)

 MacuHealth is available without a prescription.
 We recommend the regular MacuHealth formula for everyone unless otherwise directed.
 Cost:

 1 bottle (1 month) - $45

 3 bottles (3 months) - $75 ($25 each bottle)

 12 bottles (1 year) - $240 ($20 each bottle after 20% discount)

 For your convenience, we stock MacuHealth at our office and offer a 20% discount when you purchase the yearly supply at your regular annual visit.

 Alternately, you can order online at or by phone at 1-866-704-0845. (use code ____________) Shipping is free with the auto ship option.

 For our patients taking this supplement, we will provide courtesy contrast sensitivity readings every 6 months to measure progress.
-We recommend a baseline measurement of visual contrast sensitivity for our patients with a return visit in 6 months to measure the level of improvement.
+We recommend a baseline measurement of visual contrast sensitivity for our patients with a return visit in 6 months to measure the level of current function.